 There are also several champion abilities or items that provide auras that boost your team or cripple your enemies just by being present.
 Some of these are incredibly good for a support to have while others are merely decent.

 Taric's Shatter, Soraka's Consecration and Sona's Song of Celerity are good examples of such aura abilities.
 Those are also the only 3 supports that have auras.
 Champions like Janna or Zilean provide bonuses to every champion, no matter the range.

-Aura items include Abyssal Scepter, Frozen Heart, Soul Shroud, Aegis of the Legion, Zeke's Harbinger, Will of the Ancients and Shurelya's Reverie.
+Aura items include Abyssal Mask, Frozen Heart, Soul Shroud, Aegis of the Legion, Zeke's Harbinger, Will of the Ancients and Shurelya's Battlesong.
 All of these auras are UNIQUE, meaning that a champion cannot be affected by two of the same aura.
 The only exception to this is that if you own the item, in which case you are affected by your aura and a nearby friend's aura.

 Heals and Shields

 The most common way of support, however, is healing and shielding.
 These skills range come in a variety of types and shapes.
-They include single target heals like Divine Blessing, multi target heals like Wish, weak shields such as Eye Of The Storm and resurrections with Chronoshift
+They include single target heals like Divine Blessing, multi target heals like Wish, weak shields such as Eye of the Storm and resurrections with Chronoshift

 Almost all supports have at least one of these abilities and is what characterizes them as supports.
 Blitzcrank is the only one who lacks a heal/shield but can compensate with his extremely good CC and utility.